S. Kunanlan: Selangor

 Kunanlan joins Selangor for the 2013 Malaysia Super League after 6 years with Negeri Sembilan.
 He made his debut on 8 January 2013 and scored his first Selangor FA goal, against his former club Negeri Sembilan FA 1–0.
 After that, Kunanlan added his second goal against Terengganu FA 2–1 to help Selangor FA to get three points in third game week.
 On 9 March 2013, he scored against Johor Darul Takzim FC in 4 minutes first half to win 4–1 in victory and have a third goal in 2013 Malaysia Super League season.

 Johor Darul Ta'zim

-He joins Johor Darul Ta'azim (JDT) for 2015 season.
-He played more than 190 matches in all competition for JDT.
-He won 9 Malaysia Super League titles, Malaysia FA Cup and Malaysia Cup in his 9 years with JDT.
+Kunanlan joined Johor Darul Ta'azim (JDT) for the 2015 season.
+He played more than 190 matches in all competitions for JDT.
+He won 9 Malaysia Super League titles, 3 Malaysia FA Cups and 4 Malaysia Cups in his 9 years with JDT.
 He described winning the AFC Cup in 2015 as the biggest achievement in his career.